UHassam0/CI2-Noughts-Crosses/README.md

 ### Bugs

-+ says game over - stalemate when board full even if shows a winner

 + I've had to define empty too many times - potential for global variable definiton but want to avoid the risks of that